-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Correctional Treatment

-Actual 76.20% 87.60% 79.40% 77% 80.40%
+Actual 77% 80.40% 80.70% No Data No Data

-Target 90% 90% 90% 90% 90%
+Target 90% 90% 90% 90% TBD

-The agency's performance on this important measure fell short of its target of 90 percent for FY 2017, but showed improvement from FY 2016.
-Overall, agency staff documented the development of case plans for 80 percent of youth within required timeframes.
-Overall, the agency has made dramatic progress since FY 2007, when 44 percent of cases had documented case plans within 60 days of commitment or admission.
+The agency's performance on this measure fell short of its target of 90 percent for FY 2018.
+Overall, agency staff documented the development of case plans for about 81 percent of youth within required timeframes.
 The agency will continue to emphasize to staff the importance of documenting case plans within appropriate time frames through its performance management system of quarterly target reviews and unit-level action plan development.